LandryBulls/Oculizer/README.md

 - [librosa](https://librosa.org/) for audio feature extraction
 - [sounddevice](https://python-sounddevice.readthedocs.io/) for real-time audio capture
 - [scikit-learn](https://scikit-learn.org/) for machine learning components (PCA, k-means clustering)

-## Disclaimer

-This project involves controlling lighting equipment and should be used with appropriate caution.
-Always follow proper safety guidelines when working with DMX equipment.